 Animal Census

-HBWC Citizen Science participates in two local census programs.
+HBWC Citizen Science participates in several local census programs.

 The Australian Museum’s annual Frog ID week is held each November.
 Participants use the FrogID app to record frog calls.
 By matching recorded calls to weather and habitat, scientists are able to learn how frog species are responding to the environment, including which are flourishing and which are declining.
 FrogID data can aid the mapping and conservation of Australian frog populations.